Green Schools Conference

 The Green Schools Conference (GSC) is the only event to bring together all the players involved in making green schools a reality: people who lead, operate, build and teach in schools.
 Designed to educate, connect and inspire, attendees of the three-day in person conference will explore interdisciplinary content during general sessions, while also having dedicated time with peers to work through specific challenges, share best practices, and generate momentum to further green school actions across the country.

-Content is designed for each stakeholder group that makes green schools a reality: educators and school leaders, school district capital and facilities staff, non-school-based professionals interested in school design and construction, and green school advocates, government and community partners.
-Attendees will select ONE track based on their professional role.
-Each track is designed to meet the unique needs of the attendees with focused time to connect meaningfully with peers and fully develop ideas and strategies.
+The 2023 program was designed for each stakeholder group that makes green schools a reality: educators and school leaders, school district capital and facilities staff, non-school-based professionals interested in school design and construction, and green school advocates, government and community partners.
+Attendees selected ONE track designed to meet the unique needs of the attendees based on their professional role and meaningfully connect with peers to fully develop ideas and strategies.

 This track is intended to support non-profit, government and other green school leaders by exploring the state of K-12 green schools.
 Sessions will feature deep dialogue and activities aimed at strengthening the green schools movement with a focus on equity, climate resilience, and systems change.
 Facilitated by staff at EcoRise, participants will explore the state of green schools and environmental education, and examine a variety of issues including social vulnerability, environmental pollutants, climate risk, health, workforce development and green infrastructure.
 With data and tools built through the Gen:Thrive initiative, attendees will investigate program trends across the U.S., identify barriers and gaps in services, and explore opportunities for alliance-building and transformative action.